The Best Soft Skills to Learn and Develop Today

-When we write resumés or cover letters, we should always mention soft skills to showcase our capabilities and talents at work.
-Adding these competencies helps us better describe how we work in a team and how we can change outcomes in certain situations.
+When we write resumés or cover letters, we should always mention the soft skills we’ve developed in order to showcase our capabilities and talents at work.
+Adding soft skills to our list of competencies helps us better describe how we work in a team and how we can change outcomes in certain situations.
+However, in order to add these to our resumés, we must first understand what a soft skill is and learn about some examples of soft skills.

-Let me give you a familiar example.
-One of my best skills is empathy, which supports me greatly in case of conflicts or misunderstandings in my personal and professional life.
+Let me give you a familiar example of a soft skill.
+One of my best soft skills to develop is empathy, which supports me greatly in case of conflicts or misunderstandings in my personal and professional life.
 Imagine that your colleague is upset with you because you ignored his comments for an important presentation.
-How would you react?
+In this example, how would you react?

 If you can put yourself in your peers’ shoes, you can solve a team’s potential problem more quickly and better.
-It’s simple if you have developed soft skills and know when and how to use them.
+It’s simple if you have developed soft skills and know when and how to use the soft skills you’re strongest in.

-Another example?
+Another soft skill example?
 A great web developer knows all the secrets and functionalities of their favourite programs, but other colleagues may need guidance to fix issues when the system presents a problem.

 The communication style will deeply affect the process.
 How would you react?

-Being able to communicate rapidly and clearly is a fundamental skill and, I am sure you agree with me, one of the most needed.
+Being able to communicate rapidly and clearly is a fundamental soft skill and, I am sure you agree with me, one of the most needed.

 In other words, soft skills enable you to work in harmony and productively with all the rest of your co-workers.
-These skills also define our attitude and motivation at work.
+Soft skills like those detailed in these examples also define our attitude and motivation at work.